Patrick-Duvall/learning/sandi_metz/poodr.md

 ### 6.6 Summary

  Inheritance solves the problem of related types that share a great deal of common behabior but differ alogn a dimension.
 Allows you to isolate shared code and implement common algorithms in an abstract class , while providing a sturcture that lets subclasses specialize.
 The best way to create an abstraction is by pushing code up from a concrete subclass.

+## CH 7

+### 7.1
+How are modules like inheritance, how are they different 7.2.1 duck type is interface , module is duck type with behavior